Chris Watson: Prime Minister in 1904

 Labour under Watson doubled their vote at the 1903 federal election and continued to hold the balance of power despite all three parties holding about the same number of seats.
 In April 1904, however, Watson and Deakin fell out over the issue of extending the scope of industrial relations laws concerning the Conciliation and Arbitration Bill to cover state public servants, the fallout causing Deakin to resign.
 Reid declined to take office, which saw Watson become the first Labour Prime Minister of Australia, the world's first Labour head of government at a national level (Anderson Dawson had led a short-lived Labour government in Queensland in December 1899), indeed the world's first socialist or social democratic government at a national level.
-He was aged only 37, and remains the youngest Prime Minister in Australia's history.
+He was aged only 37, and remains the youngest prime minister in Australia's history.

 Billy Hughes later recalled the first meeting of the Labour Cabinet with characteristic sharp wit:

-Despite the apparent fitness of the new Prime Minister for his role, the government hung on the fine thread of Deakin's promise of 'fair play'.
+Despite the apparent fitness of the new prime minister for his role, the government hung on the fine thread of Deakin's promise of 'fair play'.
 The triumph of the historic first Australian Labour government was a qualified one – Labour did not have the numbers to implement key policies.
 The 'three elevens' – the lack of a definite majority in the parliament after the second federal election – dogged Watson just as it had Deakin.

 Six bills were enacted during Watson's brief government.
 All but one – an amended Acts Interpretation Act 1904 – were supply bills.
 The most significant legislative achievement of the Watson government was the advancement of the troublesome Conciliation and Arbitration Bill.
 Another accomplishment was the appointing of a Royal Commission on a Bill related to Navigation and Shipping, whose report (presented a couple of years later) led to "major redrafting of the Navigation Act" and improvements in conditions for Australian seamen.
-Once he became the Prime Minister Watson recognized the limitations of his position in the Labour caucus and endorsed the concept of a deputy leader.
+Once he became the Prime Minister Watson recognised the limitations of his position in the Labour caucus and endorsed the concept of a deputy leader.
 Andrew Fisher won the position by one vote over the more dynamic Billy Hughes.